EstyKauftiel/EstyKauftiel/README.md

 - 🛠️ Skilled in responsive UI design and performance optimization
 - 📊 Strong problem-solving and debugging skills
 - 🌱 Eager to learn and grow in a collaborative environment
+- 👀 Actively seeking new job opportunities in full-stack web development

 ## My Mission